Camp Blanding Joint Training Center

 5629 FL-16 W, Starke, FL 32091

-Summer NSCC Training Site
+Summer and Winter NSCC Tier One Training Site

-Sea Cadets will be separated from any active or reserve training that may be conducted during the same time as Winter Training, although cadets may from time to time be exposed to these other ongoing training.
+Sea Cadets will be separated from any active or reserve training that may be conducted during the same time as Summer or Winter Training, although cadets may from time to time be exposed to these other ongoing training.

 Camp Blanding Joint Training Center is the primary military reservation and training base for the Florida National Guard, both the Florida Army National Guard and certain non-flying activities of the Florida Air National Guard.
 The installation is located in Clay County, Florida near the city of Starke.
 The site measures approximately 73,000 acres (300 km2) and includes Kingsley Lake.
 It also hosts other Reserve, Army National Guard, Air National Guard, and some Active Component training for the U.S. Armed Forces.